 What Is a Small Red Pepper Spicy?

-Small red pepper spicy refers to a broad category of small, red-colored chilies known for their high heat levels.
-While they come in many shapes and sizes, they all share a few key traits:
+Small red pepper spicy refers to a category of small, red-colored chilies known for high heat levels.
+Key traits include:

 - Small size (typically under 3 inches)